haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 * Part I: Launch a protein-DNA docking run using HADDOCK2.4 webserver and provided starting structures.
 * Part II: How to obtain DNA starting structures in various conformations suitable for use in HADDOCK?
 For this purpose, the *3D-DART* web server is introduced.
 * Part III: How to prepare Ambiguous Interaction Restraints (AIR) for protein-DNA docking?
 What information is available to construct AIRs?
 How to go about preparing AIRs in multi-body protein-DNA systems?
 How to make use of atom subsets in preparing restraints if there is sufficient information available?
-* Part IV: Introduction to the dedicated AIR viewer plugin for the PyMol, that allows easy exploration and preparation of Ambiguous Interaction Restraints for HADDOCK.
+Introduction to the dedicated AIR viewer plugin for the PyMol, that allows easy exploration and preparation of Ambiguous Interaction Restraints for HADDOCK.
 * Part IV and V: How to perform an iterative protein-DNA docking run?
-How to use the *3D-DART* web server to generate new models for a second docking run based on the results of the first docking run.
+How to use the *3D-DART* web server to analyse the output of the first run and generate new models for a second docking run based on the results of the first docking run.

 ### What are the main concepts introduced in this tutorial?